United States military occupation code: World War Two (1942–1946)

 Originally, the four-digit MOS code mostly listed the recruit's civilian profession.
 This was to aid in classifying what military job they could be assigned.
 With so many recruits being processed, identifying any semi-skilled or skilled civilian tradesmen made it easier to match them with the right military job.
 There was an additional list of military trades and trainings added so a trained soldier could be assigned to the right unit.
 There were no grouping of similar trades together, making it hard for someone to know the meaning of an MOS code without a manual.

 Post-War reform

-The MOS system now had three to five digits.
+The MOS system now had five digits, with a period after the third digit.
 The first four-digit code number indicated the soldier's job; the first two digits were the field code, the third digit was the sub-specialty and the fourth code number (separated by a period) was the job title.
 A fifth code digit was for the soldier's special qualification identifier (SQI) digit, which indicated what specialized training the soldier had.
 If the soldier did not have an SQI, the digit was listed as "0" or was omitted.
 The codes for the civilian trades were removed as unnecessary.